Jurassic World Rebirth: Development

 Ben Lamm, co-founder of Colossal Biosciences, said the premise is realistic: "There's hidden cures and hidden data in all these species that we're losing."
 The idea of mutant dinosaurs was inspired by the hybridized dinosaurs in earlier Jurassic World films; Koepp said that he and Spielberg realized the hybrids "can't all have gone well.
 This is genetic experimentation.
 Things are not going to work out sometimes."
 Initially, Koepp planned to feature the character Atwater more heavily, having him eventually partner with Krebs to betray the others.

 Before writing the script, Koepp rewatched the preceding six films in the franchise.
 He also reread Crichton's Jurassic Park novels, for the first time in nearly 30 years, incorporating concepts from both books.
 Rebirth includes a sequence from the first novel that was cut from its film adaptation, in which characters in a raft must escape from a Tyrannosaurus rex.
 A monologue by the character Henry Loomis was also pulled from the novel, and additionally includes an un-used line of dialogue that Koepp wrote for the character Ian Malcolm in an early draft of Jurassic Park.

-Aside from the inclusion of dinosaurs, Koepp had no story requirements to follow in writing the script, although he did compile a list of rules for himself; among these was that the film be based on accurate science, that it not retcon any events from the previous films, and that humorous dialogue be included.
+Aside from the inclusion of dinosaurs, Koepp had no story requirements to follow in writing the script, although he did compile a list of rules for himself.
+These included that the film being based on accurate science, that it would not retcon any events from the previous films, and that humorous dialogue be included.
 He also sought to depict the non-mutant dinosaurs as animals rather than monsters, stating that their actions are driven by either hunger or territorial defense.

 By September 2023, Koepp had begun writing the screenplay in earnest, turning in a draft three months later.
 Frank Marshall and Patrick Crowley, producers of the Jurassic World trilogy, would return for Rebirth.
 Although another installment was expected at some point, Marshall and Crowley were unaware that Spielberg was already working on the project until the first draft was turned in.
 With a mid-2025 release date being targeted, the producers were surprised by the limited amount of production time, but they soon determined it to be adequate.